Build a gaming PC in 2017 – The Complete Guide (Updated!)

 Graphics: Gigabyte GeForce GTX 1070

 Some people might be surprised that we choose such a powerful graphics card for a mid-range build.
 Whenever we looked for opportunities to save money, we found components that offered the least reduction in performance for the largest reduction in price.
 In our opinion, graphics is the one area you don’t want to skimp on.
 Every year games come out with better and better graphics, and if your card can’t keep up you’ll be forced to upgrade.
-Every other component in our custom gaming PC is designed to be compatible with every game that will come out over the next few years, so when building a gaming PC we make sure to select a graphics card that would keep up.
+Every other component in our custom gaming PC build is designed to be compatible with every game that will come out over the next few years, so when building a gaming PC we make sure to select a graphics card that would keep up.
 Although it’s only one model down from the top of the line 1080, this card performs almost as well in most games.

 Storage: Samsung 850 Evo 500GB

 Although storage is often overlooked in favor of a powerful graphics card and processor, a slow storage device will turn your home built PC for gaming into a serious disappointment.
 Given the high cost of SSDs, we needed a way to cut some serious costs without any reduction in performance.
 Luckily, the powerful Samsung 850 EVO was also available in 250GB sizes.
 This is more than enough storage for your entire operating system, a pile of media files and a number of modern games.
-If you’re the type of person who owns hundreds of different games, you may have to uninstall a few once you’re done.
+If you’re the type of person who owns hundreds of different PC games, you may have to uninstall a few once you’re done.
 But for the average gamer, you’ll be able to fit all your favorites on here and still experience the lightening-fast performance of an SSD.

 Power: EVGA SuperNOVA 650

 Many of the components we selected are more power efficient than the ones used in our powerful gaming PC build, so we were able to find a great deal on a reliable power supply.
 EVGA is a company most prominently known for its graphics cards.
 Sadly, there are a lot of underperforming PSU’s that seem to choke when a heavy load is placed on it.
-Fortunately, EVGA has a line of highly efficient power supplies designed specifically for use in gaming computers.
+Fortunately, EVGA has a line of highly efficient power supplies designed specifically for use in gaming PC builds.
 We easily could have found a cheaper power supply when building a gaming PC, but this is one of the only models we’d trust to meet the power demands of this machine.

 This gaming PC build is all about efficiency and value, making the Evolv case our number one choice.
 Both the motherboard and graphics card are surprisingly compact, allowing us to choose this mini iTX case.
 Despite its subtle design, it still stands out in the sea of beige boxes.
 In many ways, this case embodies everything we were going for this design: A high-quality unit with no unnecessary frills.